 When realtime collaboration is necessary and being in one place is impossible, videoconferencing can be the next thing.

 There are several solutions for videoconferencing out there from simple computer interfaces to more in depth solutions with point to point video with multiple cameras and document sharing.

 Whatever works best for you, RCI can help you to get your best solution set up.

 Unified communication allows users to access their email and fax from an email box.
-This is an excellent option for on the go employees.
+This is an excellent option for telecommuting and other on the go employees.

 For some organizations, meetings are more than a chance to a collaborate.
 For churches or anywhere with a large audience and a focal point, more sophistacted audio visual solutions can be prepared so that people don’t have to miss out on their weekly service or other gathering.
 Video and audio can then be streamed to a youtube channel or other source that can be open to the general public or just those with the proper credentials.